-After years of planning, and months of excitement, Five Valleys and our partners built some of the first trails on Mount Dean Stone this past weekend, for National Public Lands Day.
+At the end of September, after years of planning and months of excitement, Five Valleys, our partners, and dozens of volunteers gathered to build some of the first trails on Mount Dean Stone for National Public Lands Day.

 Over 75 hardworking volunteers, along with partners from REI Missoula, MTB Missoula, CIty of Missoula Parks and Recreation, and the Montana Conservation Corps, worked to build the Barmeyer Loop, named for the Barmeyer Family that donated the easement the trail lies on.
-Five Valleys transferred management of the parcel to the City of Missoula last December.
+Five Valleys worked with the City and the Missoula Open Space Bond program to move the property into City hands last December.

 Even though it was a rainy September day, volunteers armed with shovels, rakes, pulaskis and a love of our open lands worked for several hours to scratch out this important new section of trail.
 The Barmeyer Loop will one day connect to Pattee Canyon at the yet-undeveloped Barmeyer Trailhead and will lead up the South Hills Spur.